Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 [//]: #Applications in cancer genomics

 ##  News
-- **July.
-2024:** Collaborative work on [Subclonal Reconstruction using CliPP](https://www.biorxiv.org/content/10.1101/2024.07.03.601939v1) is now on bioRxiv.
+- **July 2024:** Collaborative work on [Subclonal Reconstruction using CliPP](https://www.biorxiv.org/content/10.1101/2024.07.03.601939v1) is now on bioRxiv.
-- **May 2024:**  Xiaoqian will be joining UCR Department of Statistics as a tenure-track Assistant Professor in July 1st, 2024.
+- **May 2024:**  Xiaoqian will be joining UCR Department of Statistics as a tenure-track Assistant Professor in July 2024.
 - **Nov.
 2023:** Our [DeMixSC work](https://www.biorxiv.org/content/10.1101/2023.10.10.561733v1) won the Best Poster Award at [The 2023 Leading Edge of Cancer Research Symposium](https://www.mdanderson.org/research/research-resources/conferences-seminars/symposium-on-cancer-research.html)!
 - **Oct.
 2023:** Our [DeMixSC paper](https://www.biorxiv.org/content/10.1101/2023.10.10.561733v1) on bulk RNA-seq deconvolution is now on bioRxiv.
 - **Sept.
 2023:** Our paper [A Convex-Nonconvex Strategy for Grouped Variable Selection ](https://arxiv.org/abs/2111.15075) was accepted by Electronic Journal of Statistics (EJS).